 Emotionally and psychologically, too, there are signs that you may not immediately attribute to stress.
 You may feel hyper-sensitive, irritable and quicker to anger (or tears) than usual.
 You may feel overwhelmed and find it hard to concentrate, as you have too much on the go and don’t know where to start (finishing things can be a problem, too).
 If your behaviour is changing – for example, you are eating considerably more or less than normal, are drinking more alcohol, and/or withdrawing from loved ones and activities that give you pleasure – you may need to pay attention to the stress triggers in your life.
 If you ever feel hopeless or as though others would be better off without you, seek help right away.

-Find out how you can help yourself reduce your stress levels in our next blog ‘Stress – are we in denial?
+Find out how you can help yourself to reduce your stress levels in our next blog ‘Stress – are we in denial?
 Part Two: Helping yourself’.

 Written by Joanna Williams, Head of Counselling at Professional Help